-Who lives in the palace now?
+Who lives in the castle now?

-Hillsborough Castle is the official Royal Residence in Northern Ireland therefore the Royal Family use it on visits to Northern Ireland.
+Hillsborough Castle is the official Royal Residence in Northern Ireland, therefore the Royal Family use it on visits to Northern Ireland.
 The Secretary of State also has an apartment in the castle.

 Is there food and drink available to buy at Hillsborough Castle?

 Hillsborough Castle does not currently have its own cafe available onsite.
 However, we're currently in the initial stages of creating one as part of our Hillsborough Castle Project.

 There are plenty of cafes, pubs and restaurants in the surrounding village.
 Please refrain from consuming food and drink inside the castle.

 Would I need permission to sketch inside the castle?

 Sketching in the grounds is welcomed and no permission is required.
 As access inside the castle is by guided tour only, sketching is not possible.

 Would I be able to use my mobile phone inside the palace?